antonioscalaunina/pyANTI-FASc/README.md

     gfortran -o k223d.x forparse.o utils.o lateration.o typedef_Win.o makepdf.o k223d.o
     copy k223d.x  ..\..\bin

-If all these steps went fine, now you are ready to have fun with ANTI-FASc ;)
+If all these steps went fine, now you are ready to have fun with ANTI-FASc (:wink)